alistairfairweather/mysite/_posts/2020-01-05-why-cancel-culture-will-destroy-itself.md

 In fact you don't even have to say the offensive thing yourself - merely defending someone else, or calling for reasonable debate is guilt by association.
 The similarities to Mao's Cultural Revolution are not accidental.

-A more recent example is the corus calling for [JK Rowling to be cancelled](https://www.nbcnews.com/feature/nbc-out/j-k-rowling-faces-backlash-after-tweeting-support-transphobic-researcher-n1104971) because she expressed support for an academic who is seen as problematic by some trans rights activists.
+A more recent example is the chorus calling for [JK Rowling to be cancelled](https://www.nbcnews.com/feature/nbc-out/j-k-rowling-faces-backlash-after-tweeting-support-transphobic-researcher-n1104971) because she expressed support for an academic who is seen as problematic by some trans rights activists.
 Whether or not you agree with the conclusions of either Rowling or the activists is besides the point.
 Rather than having a nuanced debate, the mob immediately called for her head.
 However, rather than buckling to the pressure, Rowling has refused to apologise.
 It helps to be a billionaire, it seems.

 Calling this social justice is laughable.
 As with any mob, cancel culture is arbitrary, capricious and completely unaccountable.
 A few people take a disliking to a prominent person and dig up something odious from their past, or take a recent statement out of context.
 The rest of the mob, whooping with outrage and barely concealed delight, picks up the scent and deluges that person's employers and patrons with tens of thousands of tweets.
 In panic, the person is summarily dismissed.